 Select the Show in Menu check box, and then choose OK.

-After performing these steps, you can select My Apps on the Insert tab of the ribbon and then choose Shared Folder at the top of the Office Add-ins dialog box to insert a task pane or content app from this catalog, as shown in Figure 1.
+After performing these steps, you can select My Add-ins on the Insert tab of the ribbon and then choose Shared Folder at the top of the Office Add-ins dialog box to insert a task pane or content add-in from this catalog.

 Any additional manifest files you put in this file share will be available to users that have specified this shared folder catalog.